ProdatoAnalytics/jrs-rest-java-client/README.md

 logHttpEntity=true
 ```
 ##Switching between JSON and XML
-You can configure a client to make request either with JSON or XML content.
+You can configure a client to send requests and receive responses in either with JSON or XML.
+The default is JSON.

 ```java
 RestClientConfiguration configuration = new RestClientConfiguration("http://localhost:4444/jasperserver");
 configuration.setContentMimeType(MimeType.XML);